How does passkey work: Understanding what passkeys are

 Passkeys are an emerging feature that ensures better cyber security; it works like a keyhole where only you have the key that fits.
-Passkeys are the proxy for passwords, which should also be more stable, secure and easier for users to remember and use.
-By learning about these concepts, you're one way closer to an effective awareness training.
+Passkeys are the proxy for passwords, and as passkeys replace passwords, they should also be more stable, secure and easier for users to remember and use.
+By learning about these concepts, you’re one way closer to an effective awareness training, which you can learn more about on our awareness training page.

 Once the key has been used and verified, it goes into a keychain that contains all the different keys you have for various websites and applications.
 A new feature means that this keychain is stored in an online storage; e.g., Google Drive, Apple’s iCloud, or Microsoft’s OneDrive - depending on the software on your device.